4.1 Career Scope Phases and Processes

 • Opens the RI (prepare for job preparation/job search) component to match agreed hours in IRP (typically for 35 hours for full-time participation, 23 hours for part-time participation or 38 hours full-time job search when one parent is doing all the participation for both parents in a two-parent family and no less than 10 hours for part-time participation).

-• The end date on the component is the day of the appointment, or the end of the timeframe for participants to contact ESD.
+• The end date on the component is the day of the appointment, or the end of the time frame for participants to contact ESD.
 This date will pre-fill into the IRP template.

 Note: An RI component can only be opened for 7 days.
 Career Scope Coaches don't have access to close the RI.